WeblateOrg/weblate/docs/about.rst

 Project goals
 -------------

-Web based localization tool with tight Git integration supporting a wide range of file formats, making it easy for translators to contribute.
+Web based localization tool with tight :ref:`vcs` supporting a wide range of :ref:`formats`, making it easy for translators to contribute.

-The translations should be kept within the same repository as the source code and the translation process should follow development closely.

-There is no plan regarding heavy conflict resolution, as these should be handled primarily by Git.

 Project name
 ------------